GilShmaya/AWS-OCR-in-Cloud/README.md

 ###### Security :

 ###### Scalability:

 The buttle neck of this project is the Manager, so in order to deal with the scalability, we used three threads to divide his work.
-The AppManagerContact and the ManagerWorkersContact are constantly checking their SQS waiting for new information - and therefor the Manager never has to wait.
+The AppManagerContact and the ManagerWorkersContact are constantly checking their SQS waiting for new information - and therefor the Manager never has to wait, and the workersThreads that make sure all workers are working all the time.
 Moreover, we make little use of the manager's memory

 ###### Persistence: